mesosphere/dcos-docs-site/pages/ksphere/konvoy/latest/upgrade/upgrade-kubernetes-addons/index.md

 enterprise: false
 ---

-Before upgrading, keep in mind there is an inherent risk in upgrading any Kubernetes cluster, because any failure or error could result in unexpected downtime or loss of data.
+Before upgrading, keep in mind there is inherent risk in upgrading any Kubernetes cluster.
+Any failure or error can result in unexpected downtime or loss of data.
-You should take whatever precautions are necessary before starting the upgrade process.
+Take necessary precautions before starting the upgrade process.
-For example, you should be sure to back up the cluster state and all cluster-related files using [velero](../../backup) before you upgrade.
+For example, back up the cluster state and all cluster-related files using [velero](../../backup) before you upgrade.

-You should also keep in mind that cluster addons require a specific minimum version of Kubernetes to be installed.
+Also keep in mind that cluster addons require a specific minimum version of Kubernetes to be installed.
-You can verify the version you have installed before upgrading by running the command
+You can verify your installed version before upgrading by running the following command:

 ```bash
 kubectl version --short=true